-5.3 Private Sector House Condition Survey:
+5.2 Private Sector House Condition Survey:

 The Government advice recommends that surveys be repeated at intervals of not more than five years.
 The Government Office for the South East has indicated that failure to obtain reliable data will adversely affect the assessment of the Council's overall housing performance.
 Independent surveyors last undertook this work on behalf of the Borough Council in 2004-05 and the results have assisted in formulating this Housing Renewal Policy.
+As the next survey is due Gosport has joined a consortium of ten Hampshire local authorities with the intention of undertaking the next Private Sector House Condition Survey in 2009-10.
+By forming a Consortium a price discount is anticipated from the winning tender.

-The spending proposals for 2008-09 are therefore as follows:-
+5.3 The spending proposals for 2009-10 are therefore as follows:-

-Disabled Facilities Grants £400,000
+Mandatory Disabled Facilities Grants (DFG's) £325,000

-Conversion Grants £ 30,000
+Home Repair Assistance Grants (HRA's) [for emergency priority disabled aids & adaptations only] £ 15,000

-Home Repair Assistance - priority aids and adaptations £ 30,000
+Conversion Grants £ 45,000

 Handyperson Service £ 10,000

-Low Cost Energy Efficiency Improvement Grants £ 16,000
+Homecheck Scheme £ 5,000

-Total £486,000
+Total £400,000

-ODPM subsidy on Disabled Facilities Grants (60%) £240,000
+GOSE contribution to Disabled Facilities Grants £240,000

 Regional Housing Board £ 60,000

-Net Cost to Gosport Borough Council £186,000
+Net Cost to Gosport Borough Council £100,000